-- Enquiry of management and those charged with governance regarding known or suspected fraud or irregularity and the existence of actual or potential litigation. - Enquiry of staff in finance and management functions to identify any instances of non-compliance with laws and regulations. - Performing audit work over the risk of management override of controls, including testing of journal entries for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing estimates for bias. - · Examining minutes of meetings of those charged with governance. - Agreeing financial statement disclosures to underlying supporting documentation. - · Inspecting stock count sheets and attending inventory counts at all locations. - Testing grants made to third party evidence and documentation.
+- Enquiry of management and those charged with governance regarding known or suspected fraud or irregularity and the existence of actual or potential litigation. - Enquiry of staff in finance and management functions to identify any instances of non-compliance with laws and regulations. - Performing audit work over the risk of management override of controls, including testing of journal entries for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing estimates for bias. - · Agreeing financial statement disclosures to underlying supporting documentation. - · Inspecting stock count sheets and attending inventory counts at all locations. - · Testing grants made to third party evidence and documentation.